matteo-conti-97/kernel-level-reference-monitor/README.md

 In addition to the above specifics, the project should also include the realization of a file system where a single append-only file should record the following tuple of data (per line of the file) each time an attempt to write-open a protected file system path is attempted:\

--the process TGID\
+-the process TGID.\
--the thread ID\
+-the thread ID.\
--the user-id\
+-the user-id.\
--the effective user-id\
+-the effective user-id.\
--the program path-name that is currently attempting the open\
+-the program path-name that is currently attempting the open.\
--a cryptographic hash of the program file content\
+-a cryptographic hash of the program file content.\

 The the computation of the cryptographic hash and the writing of the above tuple should be carried in deferred work.